April 28, 2021

 For the A6 envelope, I just searched for a free envelope template online and uploaded it to Cricut Design Space.
-I created a rectangle box to make sure that my card will fit the envelope.
-I did not use the scoring wheel or scoring stylus, I just use the fine point blade to cut the paper.
-It took me three tries before I’ve made it.
+The envelope is designed by Simply Crafty SVGs.
+I created a rectangular box to make sure that my card would fit the envelope.
+I did not use the scoring wheel or scoring stylus; I just used the fine-point blade to cut the paper.
+It took me three attempts before I succeeded.
+I’m using letter size paper so minsan bitin yung cut sa gilid.
+But I’m happy that I’ve made it.
+I only need 2 envelopes, but I made several envelopes using the assorted paper bundle that I bought from Bee Happy Craft.

 Cricut Maker